namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 12/19/23
+- Will be more of the same

 ### 12/18/23
-- Will get started on a stack of bugs on the board
+- Worked on cleaning up the bug board
-- Work on the theme as feedbacks comes up

 ### 12/15/23
 - Continued working on the contract compliance theme